iris-hep/iris-hep.github.io/_codas-hep-students/2026/rabomar0432.md

 I have worked on the gFEX offline monitoring framework that is used to assess data quality at L1Calo trigger system level during the active running of the ATLAS experiment.
 Additionally I work with MC generation and analysis framework development

 ## A problem I'm grappling with:
 The final state for the analysis is a 6 b-jet. b-jets can be difficult to identify and we use b-taggers to identify them.
 However, these do not have a perfet efficiency.
 Reconstructing VLQs and heavy higgs from the jets is a complicated and time consuming.
-Currrently, I am wotrking with SPANet to perform reconstruction
+Currently, I am wotrking with SPANet to perform reconstruction